thrialectics/threadlink/README.md

 > **Let your documents remember your conversations.**

 Threadlink is a lightweight CLI tool that creates persistent links between AI conversations and your local files.
-It's a protocol for memory—a way to trace any document back to the conversation that sparked it.
+It's a protocol for context memory—a way to trace any document back to the conversation that sparked it.

 ---